carvalho28/SHARESAFE/frontend/sharesafe-docs/docs/base/mac.md

 This HMAC is used to verify the integrity of the file, when the user receives it.
 HMAC guarantees:

-- **Message authentication**: the receiver can verify that the message comes from the sender.
+- **message authentication**: the receiver can verify that the message comes from the sender;
-- **Message integrity**: the receiver can verify that the message has not been altered.
+- **message integrity**: the receiver can verify that the message has not been altered.